yahiakala/routing/docs/routes/query.md

 ## Loading a new instance of a form

-By default the routing library will not load a new instance of a form when the query parameters change.
+By default the routing library will load a new instance of a form when the query parameters change.

-If you wish to load a new instance of a form when certain query parameters change, you can use the `loader_deps` method.
+If you do NOT wish to load a new instance of a form when certain query parameters change, you can override the`cache_deps` method.

-This method should return a `dict` of dependencies, which determine when a form and its data should be loaded.
-The return value from `loader_deps` should be json-able.
+This method should return a `dict` of dependencies, which determine when a form and its data should be loaded from `cache`.
+The return value from `cache_deps` should be json-able.

 ```python